shayanekat/BigMapNav/README.md

 - 05/08/2020 : Added light centered in the player

-- 06/08/2020 : added new level with lever mechanic
+- 06/08/2020 : added new level with lever mechanic.
+And added explanation text of the level on the bottom of the window

 ## Some screenshots of the game